Why novated lease effective interest rates look high — yet may still work

 - genuine running costs (rego, fuel, insurance when budgeted normally) do not attract interest; they are simply set aside and claimed as needed

-Ask explicitly whether insurance can be funded from the running cost allowance instead.
+Ask explicitly whether insurance can instead be funded from the running cost allowance.

 Some providers inflate the financed amount with undisclosed brokerage